-Sam shook Gil's hand one more time - such a tiny, empty thing to do - and made it out of the room.
+Sam shook Gil's hand one more time-such a tiny, empty thing to do-and made it out of the room.
 In the hallway, he stood and stared at a blank patch of wall.

-"Mr. Kraychik?"
+"Mr. Kraychek?"

 Sam whipped around.
-"What?"

 Jonas Caruso gave an ingratiating smile that rasped on Sam's nerves like a nail file on a raw cuticle.
-"Mr. Kraychik, I'm afraid we've gotten off on the wrong foot."
+"Mr. Kraychek," he said, "I'm afraid we've gotten off on the wrong foot."